 The last decade witnessed booming e-commerce development.
 Today it provides opportunities for not only e-trade both from businesses to buyers but also online auctions and user-to-user sales platforms.
 E-commerce systems and activities today include presenting and booking a wide range of services, e-banking, commercial operations with e-money and e-wallets, diverse forms of e-marketing, and many other things that customers are using more and more often on an everyday basis.

 Design aspect.
-Obviously, the success of e-commerce activity depends on several factors among which:
+Obviously, the success of e-commerce activity depends on several factors, among which:

-– quality of design for the electronic platform – website and/or mobile application – via which the sales are going to be delivered.
+- the quality of design for the electronic platform – website and/or mobile application – via which the sales are going to be delivered.

 So, it’s easy to see that the UI/UX design part plays a vital role.
 Thoroughly thought-out logic and transitions, simple and straightforward microinteractions, fast feedback from the system, attractive product presentation, easy payment flow, and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
-This is the field where designers and business experts can work as one team for good of everyone, first of all of the target user.
+This is the field where designers and business experts can work as one team for the good of everyone, first of all the target user.

 Designing an e-commerce website or mobile app, designers should definitely consider the following aspects:

 – clear data presentation via menus, catalogs, etc.